 The almond blossoms last for two to three weeks, so take advantage of the weather this weekend (it's expected to be partly cloudy... refreshing for a nature hike) and go for a walk in Jerusalem and the surrounding area.
 We've put together a list of the best routes for enjoying the almond blossoms:

-Ein Karem Tour: Ein Karem is one of Jerusalem's most picturesque neighborhoods, with almond blossoms decorating the streets.
-A short walk to the main street of Ein Karem will take you to the Ein Karem orchard, directly opposite the Miriam Spring.
+Ein Karem is one of Jerusalem's most picturesque neighborhoods, with almond blossoms decorating its surroundings.
+A short walk to the main street of Ein Karem will take you to the Ein Karem orchard, directly opposite the Mary Spring.
 From there, you can walk down to the garden hidden in the Ein Karem stream that flows at the foot of the neighborhood.

 Where to park?
 Enter Ein Karem parking lot or Ma'ale HaBustan Street into Waze.

-Emek HaMatzleva: Emek HaMatzleva, in the heart of Jerusalem, is covered in magical pink and white blossoms, and the pine grove in the valley adds a special atmosphere along with the cyclamen and other flowers.
+Emek HaMatzleva ,located in the heart of Jerusalem, is covered in magical pink and white blossoms.
+The pine trees in the valley add a special atmosphere.
 You can reach the valley from two directions.
 If you are traveling by car, it is most convenient to park on Ruppin Boulevard, walk towards Gan Sacher, and from there take a short walk south towards Emek HaMatzleva.
-Another starting point for the route is from Niot, where there is plenty of parking and you can set out on a pleasant walk along the valley to Gan Sacher and Gan Wahal Rose Garden.
+Another starting point for the route is from Nayot, where there is plenty of parking and you can set out on a pleasant walk along the valley to Gan Sacher and Wahal Rose Garden.

-If you are already in the area, you can continue west on the same trail to enjoy the spectacular view of the full reservoir below Moshav Beit Zayit.
+If you are already in the area, you can continue walkling towards the west on the same trail to enjoy the spectacular view of the full reservoir below Moshav Beit Zayit.

 Where to park?
 Enter Emek HaArazim parking lot into Waze.
 There is parking at the start of the sandstone trail.
 If you want to start the trail near the Beit Zayit dam, enter “Beit Zayit Reservoir” into Waze.